calvinchankf/Shawbeat_v2/README.md

 # Shawbeat v.2
 This version of shawbeat is an update of [the old one](https://github.com/calvinchankf/shawbeat), replaced with new UI control.

+### Caution
+The server is no longer exist, me and my friend decided to end the server due to the end of AWS free tier.

 ### New UI control
 ![Screenshot](https://raw.github.com/calvinchankf/Shawbeat_v2/master/img/thumb1.png)
 ![Screenshot](https://raw.github.com/calvinchankf/Shawbeat_v2/master/img/thumb2.png)